JackalLabs/canine-docs/docs/nodes/1_install.md

 sudo usermod -aG sudo jackal
 ```

-Re-log in as the jackal user to complete the below steps:
+Log in as the jackal user to complete the below steps:

 ```sh
 sudo su - jackal